Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

-- [ ] Offset between the location of the buffer and the location of the stored return pointer
+- [x] Offset between the location of the buffer and the location of the stored return pointer: `112`
    - Location of the buffer: `0x7ffedfb5b0f8`
 - [ ] Locations of required ROP gadgets
 - [ ] Offset of the overwritten stored base pointer value from the buffer